 I’ve accrued years of experience editing and managing articles that advanced the trending news of the day as well as artist profiles, essays, and reporting for a general audience.
 Working with a broad range of writers, I worked to ensure their voices and ideas were expressed clearer.
 From there I collaborated with editorial teams to ensure stories found their audience with the best headlines, photography, and design.

-I served as deputy digital editor, managing a small team through a ground-up redesign of LATimes.com’s local entertainment product, which found me collaborating with product and project management teams on site structure and messaging from wireframe through use-case testing and debugging up through to the launch of the site and CMS.
+In the past, I also assigned and edited the paper’s local entertainment listings, directing coverage arts and culture for various city guide efforts made by the L.A.
+Times, including The Guide, which began in 2008.
+As deputy digital editor, I managed a small team through a complete redesign of LATimes.com’s local entertainment product, collaborating with product and project management teams to create a new site structure and messaging from wireframe through testing up through to the launch of the site and CMS.